ttai2023/sp25-cse110-lab4/expose/javascript/part1.md

 4. values added: 20
 5. Returns an error, because console.log() won't see result, as it is declared with a let keyword, so it is only visible within the if block.
-6. values added: 0
+6. Returns an error because const variables can't be reassigned.
 7. Returns an error, because console.log() won't see result, as it is declared with a const keyword, so it is only visible within the if block.
+Also, it will return an error from question 6.